 Berm A constructed barrier of compacted earth.

-Best Management Physical, structural and/or managerial practices employed contamination or pollution of surface waters or wetlands.
+Best Management Physical, structural and/or managerial practices employed to avoid or mitigate damage or potential damage from the contamination or pollution of surface waters or wetlands.
 Structural procedural/managerial BMPs, such as good housekeeping and employee training.